-In applying the Workers' Compensation Act this policy considers the objects of fair assessments to employers, maintenance of a solvent compensation fund and the treatment of employers and workers with respect and fairness.
+In applying the Act, this policy considers the objectives of fair assessments to employers, maintenance of a solvent Compensation Fund and the treatment of employers and workers with respect and fairness.

-2. Application
+2. Determining Ownership Continuity

-WCH&SB staff will examine some or all of the following criteria in determining ownership continuity and whether the business is likely to continue substantially the same, with similar risk of industry hazard.
+YWCHSB staff will examine some or all of the following criteria in determining ownership continuity and whether the business is likely to continue substantially the same, with similar risk of industry hazard.